Singapore-Malaysia Leaders' Retreat postponed, new date yet to be fixed

-SINGAPORE - The next Singapore-Malaysia Leaders' Retreat has been postponed to a date to be fixed, said the Ministry of Foreign Affairs on Friday (Oct 26) in response to media queries.
+The next Singapore-Malaysia Leaders' Retreat has been postponed to a date to be fixed, said the Ministry of Foreign Affairs yesterday in response to media queries.

 Prime Minister Lee Hsien Loong was due to travel to Putrajaya to meet his Malaysian counterpart, Tun Dr Mahathir Mohamad, for the 9th Leaders' Retreat next month.